Welcome to a Fundholder Story

 A Driving Force in Philanthropy for 40+ Years

 If you’ve lived, worked or bought a car in Burlington, chances are the name Leggat is familiar.
 Founded in 1922, the Leggat Auto Group is now a multi dealership chain with 400 employees, built by three consecutive generations.
-Doug Leggat, son of founder Roy, has been giving back to the city of Burlington for more than 40 years and, in 2011, was named Philanthropist of the Year by the Foundation.
+Doug Leggat, son of founder Roy, has been giving back to the city of Burlington for more than 40 years, and in 2011, was named Philanthropist of the Year by the Foundation.
 He is also the Honourary Chair for the 2014 Masquerade Ball.

 Watch Doug take a tour of Burlington while sharing his story

 Doug was a driving force behind the development of our Foundation–serving as the first chair.
 “I felt that a community foundation was going to be fantastic for Burlington; something the community needed.
 It lasts forever.
 If I give them a donation, it lives forever.”
 Doug says.

 In 2004, Doug created the Leggat Family Fund and, in this video, shares what giving means to him, “I think it’s the personal satisfaction that you feel you have done something to help people out…and…the satisfaction in yourself that you have done something worthwhile.”